 On a more personal note, it was an opportunity to join a team with a wealth of legal knowledge, which would enable me to develop my critical legal and analytical ability in a supportive environment.

-The culture at Slater & Gordon is like none other.
+The culture at Slater and Gordon is like none other.
 It is a place of equal opportunity, which recognises and respects the value of human differences.
 The diversity, inclusive culture and friendly people are what make up this organisation.
 The collegiality is a stand out at the firm, with people always showing respect for one another and willing to go the extra mile to see you succeed at the firm.

 The firm’s culture is what helps retain current employees and attract prospective employees to join our ever-growing team.

-Most recently I accepted a position as a 1st year lawyer in the Public Liability team at Slater & Gordon.
+Most recently I accepted a position as a 1st year lawyer in the Public Liability team at Slater and Gordon.
 This is a reflection of the firm’s commitment to develop its own and a testament that those loyal and hardworking will be rewarded for their efforts.

 Describe your day to day tasks in your role as a paralegal in the Projects team.